 By 1782-3, the fragile United States were even more dis-united.
 George Washington once again cancelled his plan to return to Mount Vernon for a holiday in order to remain with the Army, now headquartered in Newburgh, NY, along the Hudson River.

 The soldiers had not been paid for months.
 The paper money Congress had previously issued was worthless – “not worth a continental.”
 There were rumors that their promised pensions would be cancelled.
 The officers, the very backbone of the army, were disgruntled to a point of mutinous.
 Some of them called a meeting to plan a march to Philadelphia demanding payment by Congress.
 Washington was not “invited” to the meeting.
 He had always enjoyed the trust and respect of his officers; this was a serious matter: his ability to command was at stake.

 There are many versions to the story, but the crux is always the same.
 George Washington spent much of the day carefully drafting his best arguments to persuade the officers of his genuine support and his continued influence to see they received justice, entreating them to be patient a little longer, and to trust their elected officials.
 He also noted that all they had gained for their country could be irrevocably lost by behaving rashly.

 At the appointed hour of the ad hoc meeting, Washington, looking ever inch the General, strode unannounced into the front of the room.
-He was past fifty by then, having spend nearly 20% of his lifetime with the Army.
+He was past fifty by then, having spent nearly 20% of his lifetime with the Army.
 He spoke briefly and to the point, and indicated that he had received a letter from Congress that he wished to read.

 Then he fumbled in his waistcoat, doing something his officers had never seen him do before: he took out a pair of spectacles.
 Washington apologized, saying that he had “not only grown gray, but nearly blind in the service of his country.”